Innkeepers, Susan and her husband Nick, are on hand to attend to guests’ needs and keep this family-run inn operating smoothly.

 In November 2006, Susan (Schuster) Karalekas bought the inn, fulfilling a long-held dream of owning a Bed and Breakfast.
 She has always enjoyed welcoming people into her home, preparing and serving food, and accommodating guests; for Susan, hospitality seems to be in her blood.

 Susan’s experience in the hospitality industry stems from being born into a family who owned restaurants in Maine during her childhood and working in restaurants and food service throughout her high school and college years.
 Extensive travel throughout the United States, Canada, Europe, the Caribbean and Central America, Thailand, and Australia has given her the opportunity to see the hospitality industry through the eyes of a tourist.
-She likes her B&B to offer the food, service, and experience that she likes to receive when she travels.
+She likes her B&B to offer the food, service, and cleanliness that she likes to receive when she travels.
 She thoroughly enjoys being an innkeeper, chatting with guests from around the world, and suggesting attractions, restaurants, and activities that meet guests’ particular needs and interests.

 Susan’s academic and professional background is in applied psycholinguistics, communications, and writing, which landed her in the field of technical writing.
 She has also done a variety of volunteer work, both in direct care and as a board member of many non-profit organizations.
 Her spirit of caring and giving shows in how she runs her inn.